osrf/gazebo_tutorials/building_editor/tutorial.md

 ## Add levels

-> Tip: Before adding a level, make sure you have walls on the current level to build on top of.
+> **Tip:** Before adding a level, make sure you have walls on the current level to build on top of.

 On the top of the 2D View, click on `+` to add a level.
-You can also right-click the 2D View and choose `Add a level`.
+Alternatively, right-click the 2D View and choose `Add a level`.

 When a new level is added, a floor is automatically inserted.
 If there are stairs on the level below, a hole above the stairs will be cutout from the floor when the building is saved.

 > **Note: Currently, all floors are rectangular.**

-> Tip: All the walls from the level below are copied to the new level, with default materials.
+> **Tip:** All the walls from the level below are copied to the new level, with default materials.
 No other features are copied.

 [[file:files/add_level.png|800px]]